jroberts64/btc-dashboard-pi/README.md

     curl -L https://downloads.raspberrypi.org/raspbian_full_latest --output raspbian.zip
     unzip raspbin.zip

 Download [balenaEtcher](https://www.balena.io/etcher/).
-Run it and Point belanaEtcher at the Rasbian image and your SD card.
-When complete your SD card should be renamed to boot and cotain the rasbian image.
+Run it and help belanaEtcher find the Raspbian image you just downloaded and the SD card you have insterted into your computer.
+When complete your SD card should be renamed to boot and contain the rasbian image.
+On a Mac you can see it with this command.

     ls /Volumes/boot